BioThumos/biothumos.github.io/content/Notes/gut.md

   - gut
   - sibo
 ---
+## Sarah Myhill - fermenting gut protocol
+- take 5g vit C a day
+	- she recommends taking it on empty stomach to kill off mucosal microbes
+	- one bolus: for convenience mostly, but it's stored in body for long time anyway
+	- microbes are more vulnerable in morning (?)
+	- liquid > capsules:
+		- cheaper
+		- plus cleans esophagus (rinse mouth immediately to avoid enamel damage)
+	- first 25 feet of gut should be sterile
+	- microbiome is in the last 5 feet
+	- vit C doesn't get to the microbiome
+	- if you get rumbling, smelly wind, diarrhea etc → overdosed, lower dose
+- iodine
+	- contact kills microbes
+	- separate vit C (one is reducing, another is oxidizing agent)
+	- before going to bed: 3 drops of 15% (Lugol's)
+		- start low, go slow
+		- the sicker you are, the slower you go (1 drop in glass, 1 sip)
+	- gets absorbed by upper gut, never gets to the biome
+- MSM
+	- for sulfur deficiency → crucial for exclusion zone water
+	- healing gut, connective tissue
+	- detox heavy metals
+	- kills microbes in upper gut (aerobic)
+	- feeds bacteria in lower gut (anaerobic) - as prepbx
+	- also go slow:
+		- quarter of tsp → in 6 months: 30g 3x/week
+		- not all the time → too effective at detoxing heavy metals, but also takes out other minerals
+		- maintenance dose: half a tsp couple of times a day
+		- replenish friendly minerals rest of the days
+			- should be similar in composition to https://www.salesatdrmyhill.co.uk/sunshine-salt-300-g-392-p.asp
+	- prefer organic ($30/kg on amazon)
+- heavy metals testing:
+	- use chelator → collect urine for next 6 hours
+	- when using DMSA: also pulls out friendly metals in high concentrations
+	- when using MSM: only toxic metals are pulled out, strangely
+		- even aluminium
+		- silica water also good for aluminium, likely better but not as expensive
+- heating regimes to get rid of toxin deposits in fat
+- coconut oil or shea butter on skin to pull out toxins from the subQ fat deposits

 ## David Kaufman & Ilene Ruhoy
 https://www.youtube.com/watch?v=Uz_F6UQ628Y
 - Ruhoy likes enteragem: expensive, 1-3 months should be enough, reduces gut inflammation